 To better envision the extended accounting process, consider the following example.
 Jack, a business owner and sole proprietor, invests $20,000 in a company.
 He makes $10,000 in revenue, which he spends on company equipment.
 He also draws out $10,000 to cover salaries.
 He would then calculate his assets in the following extended equation: 10,000 (salaries paid) +20,000 (owner capital) + 10,000 (revenue) – 10,000 (expenses) – 10,000 (draws).

 The expanded accounting equation aids in budget analysis and planning, and also allows potential or current investors to better see where money in a company is being allocated and how well funds are managed over time.
 Since all of the necessary information should be included on the detailed balance sheet, its computation only requires a close investigation of current business financial records.
+Be sure to check out the original equation.

 Accounting made easy, for FREE!